bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    :statuscode 200: A transaction with that ID was found.
    :statuscode 404: A transaction with that ID was not found.

+.. http:get:: /transactions

+   The current ``/transactions`` endpoint returns a ``404 Not Found`` HTTP status code.
+Eventually, this functionality will get implemented.
+   We believe a PUSH rather than a PULL pattern is more appropriate, as the items returned in the collection would change by the second.

+   There are however requests that might come of use, given the endpoint is queried correctly.
+Some of them include retrieving a list of transactions that include:

+   * `Unfulfilled conditions <#get--transactions?fields=id,conditions&fulfilled=false&owner_afters=owners_after>`_
+   * `A specific asset <#get--transactions?fields=id,asset,operation&operation=CREATE|TRANSFER&asset_id=asset_id>`_
+   * `Specific metadata <#get--transactions?fields=id,metadata&metadata_id=metadata_id>`_

+   In this section, we've listed those particular requests, as they will likely to be very handy when implementing your application on top of BigchainDB.
+   A generalization of those parameters can follows:

+   :query fields: A comma separated string to expand properties on the transaction object to be returned.
+   :type fields: string

+   :query fulfilled: A flag to indicate if transaction's with fulfilled conditions should be returned.
+   :type fulfilled: boolean

+   :query owners_after: Public keys able to validly spend an output of a transaction, assuming the user also has the corresponding private key.
+   :type owners_after: base58 encoded string

+   :query operation: One of the three supported operations of a transaction.
+   :type operation: string

+   :query asset_id: asset ID.
+   :type asset_id: uuidv4

+   :query metadata_id: metadata ID.
+   :type metadata_id: uuidv4

+   :statuscode 404: BigchainDB does not expose this endpoint.

 .. http:get:: /transactions?fields=id,conditions&fulfilled=false&owner_afters={owners_after}

    Get a list of transactions with unfulfilled conditions.